daithioc95/MS3/README.md

 - A data base will be needed to work off for a local file, this can be created using MongoDB by following the below instructions.
   - Create a MongoDB account.
   - Create a cluster.
-  - Create 4 (self-explanitary) collections; authors, books, quotes and users.
+  - Create 4 collections; authors, books, quotes and users.
   - Set values for these collections as content for the website.
 - The environment variables will then be needed to allow the website to access the database.
 Please follow the below instrutions.
   - Create a .gitignore file.